microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 Search can then be implemented to look for the appropriate metadata, and leverage it to omit the unwanted position data from search.

+#### Potential for breaking existing code

-**Note:** these changes add the new property "metadata" to the base type from which all node schema derive.
+These changes add the new property "metadata" to the base type from which all node schema derive.
 If you have existing node schema subclasses that include a property of this name, there is a chance for potential conflict here that could be breaking.
-If you encounter issues here, consider renaming your property.
+If you encounter issues here, consider renaming your property or leveraging the new `withMetadata` API.